zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 1-What do we seek to explain?.md

 Last, but not less important, is the structural aspect.
 The presence of large military lobbies in governments (**f.e**: weapons manufacturers such as Lockheed Martin in the USA) as well a large part of the population that has gone through military service, will give a bigger voice to the cause of increasing military budget and vice-versa.
 ##### How to make it better
 - Institutionalist argument: Make it sharper, focus more on the rules than on the regime type.
-Not *totalitarisms need to repress citizens* but *powerful executives pass budgets easily*.
+Not *totalitarisms need to repress citizens* but *powerful executives pass budgets easily* (and also need that military force).
 It would have been great to also mention alliances such as NATO, which can put constraints on military budget (**f.e**: USA imposing a minimum of 5% of GDP to be spent in the military for all NATO countries).
 - Functionalism: Natural disasters are okay as an argument but they are not as relevant, could have been skipped.
 - Culturalism: Very good but threat perception should not have been mentioned (it is more of a functionalist argument).
 Values and norms should be underlined more (**f.e**: the USA support our troops movement and long military tradition).
+It is also interesting to get to the roots of this, christian and protestant ethics (Jean Calvin).
-- Structuralism: Military complex is okay but class coalitions have to be mentioned.
+- Structuralism: Military complex (strong=employ lots of people) is okay but class coalitions have to be mentioned.
 More workers-> welfare state-> less money for the military.
-If the workers have less power or landed elites are more numerous then there is more money available.
+If the workers have less power or landed elites are more numerous then there is more money available. ==Attention==: NATO is an organisation, the spending requirement is the institution!
 ### What you should have learned today
 - How to identify and how to develop four different types of explanations.